The-Irrational-Pi/The-Irrational-Pi/README.md

 📫 You can reach me at dpapoulakos@upatras.gr

-🤖 Working with Jupiter Notebook and Spyder
+🤖 Working with Python - Jupiter Notebook and Spyder

-☠️ Python programming

-🦬 My Markets view is Active with Passive Investments, Passive with Active Management
+☠️ My Market view is Active with Passive Investments, Passive with Active Management

 <!---
 The-Irrational-Pi/The-Irrational-Pi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.